 Datadog creates aliases for host names when there are multiple uniquely identifiable names for a single host.
 The names collected by the Agent are added as aliases for the chosen canonical name.
 For example, a single host running in EC2 might have an instance ID (

 i-abcd1234), a generic hostname provided by EC2 based on the host’s IP address (

 ip-192-0-0-1), and a meaningful host name provided by an internal DNS server or a config-managed hosts file (

-For a JSON formatted list of your hosts reporting to Datadog, use the JSON API permalink at the bottom of the infrastructure list.
+For a JSON formatted list of your hosts reporting to Datadog, use one of the following:

 At times it may also be prove useful to audit your Agent versions to ensure you are running the latest version.
 To accomplish this, use the get_host_agent_list script, which leverages the JSON permalink to output the current running Agents with version numbers.
 There is also a

 json_to_csv script to convert the JSON output into a CSV file.